thesnakeguy/BirdsoundID/README.md

-# BirdsoundID
+# Bird Sound Classifier using Custom CNN

-This repository contains code to build and train a custom Convolutional Neural Network (CNN) that identifies bird sounds.
-The model uses recordings from the Xeno-Canto database, focusing on a user-specified list of species.
-The repository also includes tools for preprocessing audio files and evaluating the model's performance.
+This repository contains code to build, train, and use a custom Convolutional Neural Network (CNN) for identifying bird species from audio recordings.
+The system processes recordings from the Xeno-Canto database, trains on spectrograms of bird sounds, and can analyze new audio files to classify species.

+---

 ## Features

 - Fetch bird sound recordings from the Xeno-Canto database.
 - Preprocess audio files into spectrograms suitable for CNN input.
-- Train a CNN model using Keras to classify bird sounds.
+- Train a CNN model to classify bird sounds.
-- Validate and test the model's accuracy on unseen data.
-- Visualize confusion matrices and spectrograms.
+- Use the trained model to analyze query audio files for bird species identification.
+- Generate detailed outputs including classifications, timestamps, and visualizations.

 ---